-2.5.6 Impact of Science and Technology on Modernist Painting, Literature and Film
+1.5.6.
+Impact of Science and Technology on Modernist Painting, Literature and Film

-2.5.6.1 Painting

-The modern world witnessed a series of key developments, connecting art and science.
+1.5.6.1.
+Painting : The modern world witnessed a series of key developments, connecting art and science.
 The Kodak Company brought cheaper cameras to the market.
-This created a crisis for the portrait and landscape painters as the camera provided the most 'lifelike' reproduction of any chosen object.
+This created a crisis for the portrait and landscape painters as the camera provided the most 'life-like' reproduction of any chosen object.
 "As a consequence, artists needed to assert an alternative, non-representational approach that differed from that of camera," as Peter Childs writes in Modernism (114).
 The discovery of X-Ray, too, had a major impact on the development of modernist painting, as it changed the perception regarding penetrability.
 Growing experiments in Chemistry made painting colours much cheaper, and painters now began to practice their art independently without any patronage of rich people.
 So, someone like Vincent van Gogh (1853-1890) could survive and work depending on his meagre earning.
 As an effect of the social and political revolutions in the eighteenth, nineteenth and early twentieth century classical art works were exhibited publicly, and the great Bolshevik Revolution of 1917 generated people's art, in collaboration with people's science.
 High-speed transport system helped the suburban artists to reach cities, and city-based artists to reach the countryside.
 This helped to form art movements, and also created market for artworks.
-With an unprecedented expansion of middle class buyers and dealers, painting and sculpture became profitable business, though, NSOU ●CC-EG-09________91 as in case of Gogh, this did not much improve the artist's living condition.
-Interest in the so-called 'primitive' life and art in European colonies across the seas radically altered the form and content of European painting and sculpture, based on the Greco-Roman model of beauty.
+With an unprecedented expansion of middle-class buyers and dealers, painting and sculpture became profitable business, though, as in case of Gogh, this did not much improve the artist's living condition.
+Interest in the socalled 'primitive' life and art in European colonies across the seas radically altered the form and content of European painting and sculpture, based on the Greco-Roman model of beauty.

 Explosion of technology and growing automation also created a deep-seated crisis and anxiety in the artist's mind.
 The crisis of humanity and unbound violence during wars provoked rebellion among artists.
 Painting, like science, became interested in catching the molecules rather the whole object, and breaking away from the chronological time and well-coordinated cartography.
 Theories of light and optical science contributed to the new concept of vision.

 In the light of above developments, we may briefly discuss certain key movements of early twentieth century modernist painting.
-To quote from Peter Child's note on Impressionism in Modernism:
+To quote from Peter Child's note on Impressionism in Modernism :

 The last representational art movement was arguably impressionism, as practised by Renoir, Monet, Degas, Manet and Sisley.
 Most impressionists shared the general law that all life concerned a vision of beauty: cafes, villages, boulevards, salons, bedrooms and theatres all expressed a joy of life, a wholeness and a radiance.
 Impressionism was, in many ways, the essence of realism because its aim was to paint a specific object at a specific moment, to capture the effect of light and colour at an instant in time. ...
 Impressionism's unit of colour was the brushstroke, which was challenged by Georges Seurat (1859-91).
-More concerned with how vision worked than with the broad impressions created by the effects of light on objects, Seurat [and a group of post-Impressionist artists] wanted to paint the constituent blocks or atoms of seeing.
+More concerned with how vision worked than with the broad impressionist artists] wanted to paint the constituent blocks or atoms of seeing.
 As language could be stripped down to its letters and sounds, painting could also perhaps be reduced to its smallest elements: the molecule or dot.
 (115)